These Bible story retelling pages can be used for children to draw a picture to illustrate a Bible story you have read in class.

 You can also have them dictate words to be written about the story.
 Either write their words on the back or on any blank space on the front.

-Currently, the Old Testament Bible story retelling pages are available.
-The New Testament pages are coming soon.
+Use the links below to download the Old Testament Bible story retelling pages and New Testament pages.